k70suK3-k06a7ash1/web-llm-on-react/README.md

 ## Site
 ### [here](https://k70suk3-k06a7ash1.github.io/web-llm-on-react/)

+> [!Warning]
+> The application cannot run on Safari Browser as it does not support WebGPU.

 ## Description
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.